Influenza Symptoms, Ways to Diagnose & Protect Child From Flu

 - Newborns with unexplainable high fever and without any other signs of sickness

-- Upset stomach, pain, vomiting, diarrhoea, ear-ache, red eyes, sinusitis and sometimes pneumonia
+- Upset stomach, pain, vomiting, diarrhea, ear-ache, red eyes, sinusitis and sometimes pneumonia

 - Wash your own hands after you wipe your kid’s nose

-- Avoid using same tissue or handkerchief by more than one person
+- Avoid using the same tissue or handkerchief by more than one person

 - Avoid sharing toys that kids put in their mouth and maintain their proper hygiene